-The assessment of significance addresses the potential impact of LW/MW 5 to 9 on threatened species, populations and ecological communities which have been recorded on the Application Area or are likely to be significantly impacted by the proposed mining activities.
+The assessment of significance addresses the potential impact of the additional longwall panel on threatened species, populations and ecological communities which have been recorded on the site or are likely to be significantly impacted by the proposed mining activities.

 The following assessment is based on the Assessment of Significance in Section 5A of the EP&A Act as amended by the Threatened Species Amendment Act 2004.
 These factors allow a determination of whether there is likely to be a significant effect on threatened species, populations or ecological communities, or their habitats.